desktop-plus/desktop-plus/README.md

 - Red color for destructive action buttons.
 - Add **icons** to some similar-looking buttons for faster visual recognition.
 - Allow generating **branch name presets** by calling an external script (e.g. fetching ticket numbers from an issue tracker).
 [Click here for more details](docs/branch-name-presets.md).
+- Allow using a **different text editor for a given repo**, by overriding it in the repository settings.
 - **Bitbucket** integration:
   - Preview and create pull requests.
   - View pull requests status, including checks.